memfault/interrupt/_posts/2020-03-18-code-size-deltas.md

 > I've come around to Phabricator's
 > ["One Idea is One Commit"](https://secure.phabricator.com/book/phabflavor/article/recommendations_on_revision_control/)
-> philosophy[^phab], especially in large projects.
+> philosophy, especially in large projects.
 It greatly simplifies release
 > management and
 > [reverts](https://github.com/zephyrproject-rtos/zephyr/commits/9b9436dfbe40a162b41ce6418839c5c1fd3d8d65).
 > If this strategy is too heavy of a hammer, I suggest using merge commits.